skiffos/SkiffOS/README.md

    current bandwidth on all interfaces.
  - nload: shows incoming and outgoing network load.
  - nethogs: shows what processes are using network traffic.

-## Skiff vs. booting directly to the userspace

-Skiff loads a small image containing the kernel and core system into RAM at boot-time.
-This ensures that the system will always boot up into a consistent state, ideal for embedded and mission-critical environments.
-Sudden failure of the storage drive does not break the system, as the core OS runs from memory.

-As a modular configuration package manager for the industry-standard [Buildroot](http://buildroot.org) embedded Linux tool, Skiff allows for a consistent developer experience and application execution environment across any compute platform.
-The compact nature of the system creates a minimal attack surface for security.

-Skiff decouples the core OS (kernel, bootup process, virtualization) from the userspace.
-This is optimal for containerized host systems as the Skiff portion can be updated independently from the userspace and easily rolled back.
-The environments inside the containers can be upgraded without fear of bricking the boot-up process.
-Because the system upgrade becomes an atomic operation, testing and quality assurance can be greatly accelerated.

-Traditionally, vendors will supply pre-installed GNU/Linux distributions on embedded development boards.
-Variance in these images creates a significant pain point in embedded Linux development, and the practice of "imaging" an entire drive is a significant time bottleneck and inhibitor of proper backup practices.
-Finally, there's no clear way to keep multiple development devices in sync or maintaining the same configuration changes with the traditional approach.

 ## Build in Docker